 But how much do you really know about your dinner?
-Take our little turkey quiz to find out (if you’d like to try your trivia knowledge alongside family and friends, scroll down for our free printable version of the turkey test):
+Take our little turkey quiz to find out.
+Or, if you’d like to try your trivia knowledge alongside family and friends, scroll down for our free printable version of the turkey test:

 - According to Guiness Book of World Records, the heaviest turkey ever weighed in at…

 b.
 46 lbs

 - What is the proper name for a baby turkey?

 a. a chick

 b. a cygnet

 c. a turkette

 d. a poult